austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Continued reading about `class`es and `prototype` in ydkjs until I got bored/tired and watched a couple CSWDB videos (currently on lecture 65).

 **Thoughts**: I am hosting a CodeClub meetup tomorrow, and I think I am going to take another stab at React tomorrow.

+### Day 42: September 3, 2017

+**Today's Progress**: Hosted CodeClub meetup, added "how to contribute" page to CodeClub dev repo, and started/finished my first react app

+**Thoughts**: I got a lot done today.
+I'm happy that I finally contributed to the CodeClub website; hopefully I can get more into it and make more meaningful contributions.
+It seems like it's really good experience learning how to use Git on a team.
+Even though I don't fully understand all of the javascript fundamentals, I am glad that I decided to dive in and make my first react app.
+I think I will plan to finish the freecodecamp react projects, and then later read back through ydkjs.
+That way I will have some context, and the content will (hopefully) stick in my head a little better.
+Tomorrow I am planning on make monthly goals to make sure that I am on track with my progress.